Reactor™ - The manual

 Selecting Configurations for your Panels

-Once you have added panels and devices you need to select the preferred configuration for your panels.
-This is done using the dropdown selects.
-From here you can select one of the built-in default configurations or create a fully custom config by clicking "Create Custom Config" in the dropdown.
+Once you have added panels and devices, you need to select the preferred configuration for your panels.
+This is done using the dropdown menus.
+From here, you can choose one of the built-in default configurations or create a fully custom configuration by clicking "Create Custom Config" in the dropdown.

-Using the small info icon you can check additional info of your config, edit it in the JSON Editor, or delete/reset it to system
+Using the small info icon, you can check additional details of your configuration, edit it in the JSON Editor, or delete/reset it to the system.

 image